 I would love to hear your thoughts about these sustainable and eco-friendly hotel options in Tulum!

-As a reminder, all of the accommodations featured in this guide were selected after hours of vigorously researching among all the “Eco Hotels” one can find marketed in Tulum.
-After living in Tulum as a digital nomad, I was able to scout out a few of the hotels that are too large and too greenwashy for their own good.
-Those are not mentioned here.
+As a reminder, all of the accommodations featured in this guide were selected after hours of vigorously researching Tulum’s eco-friendly hotel options.
+After living in Tulum as a digital nomad, I was able to scout out some of the more greenwashed hotels that aren’t mentioned here.

 It’s my hope that none of the hotels mentioned are greenwashing and are taking advantage of the local environment and community.

-If you are concerned or have information about bad practices that you know of regarding any of these hotels, then please let me know in the comments below.
+If you’re concerned or have information about bad practices that you know of regarding any of these hotels, please let me know in the comments below.

 Likewise, a few other true eco-hotels may also not be featured here.
 If you know of one or more that deserve to be on this list, please reach out!